 Andrew Ondrejcak is a unique artist working in the intersection of film, art and performance.

-Born and raised in Mississippi, Andrew studied architecture and painting at Savannah College of Art and Design and, later, playwriting at Brooklyn College.
-His work with experimental theater led him to a career in art direction and production design in the fashion industry where he became one of New York’s most sought-after production designers, known for large-scale environmental installations.
-He works with Vogue, Bazaar, Italian Vogue, Wallpaper*, W, V, among others.
+Born and raised in Mississippi, Andrew studied architecture and painting at Savannah College of Art and Design and, later, playwriting at Brooklyn College under Mac Wellman and Vito Acconci.
+His work with experimental theater led him to a career in art direction and production design in the fashion industry where he became known for bold, large-scale environmental installations.
+He has been the creative director of special projects for Hermes, Vivienne Westwood, Phillip Lim, New York Fashion Week, Brooklyn Academy of Music (BAM), Vogue Italia, among others.

 He has collaborated on short films and music videos with Tilda Swinton, James Franco, Shepherd Fairey, Rufus Wainwright, Darren Criss and choreographer Kyle Abraham.